Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-59-new-life.md

 It wasn’t even completely terrible Mandarin, either.
 Julian learned pretty fast.
 Apparently he’d been doing audiobooks and Pimsleur tracks on his lighter Slab days.
 Whatever worked!
 Xiù doubted he’d ever get the tones exactly right, but that was okay, and it made her parents happy.

-They’d even started bragging up their “big strong handsome son-in-law” to their varied and numerous social circles.
+They’d even started bragging up their "big strong handsome son-in-law" to their varied and numerous social circles.
 In those groups, there was no higher form of acceptance.
 And in the kitchen, Allison was getting an actual *conversation* from Meili Chang as they made lunch, rather than tuition.
 Which didn’t sound like a breakthrough, but it really was.

 All in all, life was good.
 So for now, the Cruezzir was not a problem.
 Xiù was just enjoying being made a fuss of and basking in being a mother now.